varunu28/Prefix-Autocomplete/README.md

 If we provide a prefix of ```rev```, it would pick up all the four words while performing an autocomplete.

+## How to run it?

+ - Open the project in any IDE (Preferably IntelliJ)
+ - I have a sample file in src/resources called ```data.txt``` containing 2000 words with associated weights.
+If you want to change it, then upload your file with same name.
+If you change the filename then you would have to make changes in ```InputDataProcessor.java```
+ - Run the ```Runner.java``` and start adding prefixes.
+You will be getting top 10 suggestions for the prefix (If there are at least 10 words starting with that prefix or else you will get less number of suggestions)
+ - For changing cache size(```CACHE_SIZE```) or suggestions limit (```SIZE```) change the corresponding values in ```Autocomplete.java```
+ - Open an issue if you find any difficulty while running the code

 ## Design
 When we hear autocomplete, the first thing that comes to our mind is ```trie```.
-That one data structure which gets overshadowed by complex tree traversals :P
+That one data structure which gets overshadowed by complex tree traversals :stuck_out_tongue:

 So when I started working on this project, I had a slight idea on how to approach this problem as there is a specific data structure assigned for this task in computer science.
 I created a a POC and then moved on to optimize my approach in order to make the task of getting top suggestions as fast as possible.